In this section, we will talk about the data Customer's Canvas operates with, or assets.

 As mentioned above, some assets are divided into two groups - public and private.

 Your employees create the public assets.
-They can create some designs used as templates or prepare an image bank available to your users.
+They can create some designs that will be used as a part of product specifications or prepare an image bank available to your users.
 It is easy to implement read-only access on a storefront.
 To be able to modify or delete assets, you need the token created for the employee user.

-The end-user can create private images or designs, but access to these files depends on the owner.
+The end-users (i.e. customers) can create private images or designs, and access to these files they own.
 In other words, one end-user cannot access uploads of another end-user.
 Of course, the staff accounts have access to them to be able to create a print file.

 Folders and collections

 It is possible to organize files into folders and collections.